 Another thing you should keep in your dry bag is your communication device.
 It could be your phone or tablet – whatever works for you.
 This is especially important for beginners and/or if you are going kayaking on a long trail.
 Having a communication device with you will help you get help in case of accidents, as well as give other people the means to contact you in case of an emergency.

 Food and water

 Of course, we are not talking about a full-course meal here.
 Just bring something to munch on (definitely something that will not require utensils) and enough water to keep you hydrated.
 Unexpected things can happen during the trail, so it is better to have something to eat in case your itinerary will have to be extended.
 Also, keeping hydrated is incredibly important, especially on a warm day.
 You might be surrounded by water when you are kayaking, but always remember that drinking water is not immediately accessible so prepare accordingly.

 And those are the nine things you should never forget to bring with you when kayaking.
 Do note, however, that this is more of a beginner’s kit.
-If you are planning to kayak on more difficult trails, or if you are planning a longer kayaking activity, then you should definitely invest in more advanced kayaking gear (think kayaking knife, rope bag, and spray deck).
-For those of you who are just getting started on kayaking though, these nine kayaking kit basics should do the trick.
+If you are planning to kayak on more difficult trails or looking for a kayak to take fishing, or if you are planning a longer kayaking activity, then you should definitely invest in more advanced kayaking gear (think kayaking knife, rope bag, and spray deck).
+For those of you who are just getting started on kayaking though and are looking for , these nine kayaking kit basics should do the trick.
 No worries because your kayaking instructor will certainly bring the more advanced items that you might need while paddling.